- My financial advisor has suggested the use of gifting in order to reduce my taxable estate. Will this technique serve that purpose?

-- Can my husband and I combine our gifts in order in increase our annual exclusions?
+- Can my husband and I combine our gifts in order to increase our annual exclusions?

-- Are their other types of tax-free gifts that I can make in addition to annual exclusion gifts?
+- Are there other types of tax-free gifts that I can make in addition to annual exclusion gifts?

 - Can I use my annual gift tax exclusion to make gifts in trust?

 - What if my gifts to a family member exceed the annual exclusion in a given year?

 - Are gift tax rates higher or lower than estate tax rates?

 - How much can I give my spouse without paying a gift tax?

 - When is a gift "complete" for federal gift tax?

 - How do I value gifts for federal gift tax purposes?